nepenth/knowledge-base/README.md

 ### Monitoring Tools <a name="monitoring-tools"></a>
-Monitoring Tools encompass self-hosted solutions for real-time system health tracking, ensuring high availability and performance across infrastructure and applications.
+**Monitoring Tools:** Essential software for tracking system health, performance metrics, and issues in real-time, with a focus on self-hosted solutions for custom deployment and control.

+(Character count: 158)
 *Subcategories: Self Hosted Monitoring*
 *Items: 2*